Length measurement: Transit-time measurement

 The basic idea behind a transit-time measurement of length is to send a signal from one end of the length to be measured to the other, and back again.
-The time for the round trip is the transit time Δt, and the length ℓ is then 2ℓ = Δt*"v", with v the speed of propagation of the signal, assuming that is the same in both directions.
+The time for the round trip is the transit time Δt, and the length ℓ is then 2ℓ = Δt*"v", with v the speed of propagation of the signal, assuming that it is the same in both directions.
 If light is used for the signal, its speed depends upon the medium in which it propagates; in SI units the speed is a defined value c_{0} in the reference medium of classical vacuum.
 Thus, when light is used in a transit-time approach, length measurements are not subject to knowledge of the source frequency (apart from possible frequency dependence of the correction to relate the medium to classical vacuum), but are subject to the error in measuring transit times, in particular, errors introduced by the response times of the pulse emission and detection instrumentation.
 An additional uncertainty is the refractive index correction relating the medium used to the reference vacuum, taken in SI units to be the classical vacuum.
 A refractive index of the medium larger than one slows the light.

 Transit-time measurement underlies most radio navigation systems for boats and aircraft, for example, radar and the nearly obsolete Long Range Aid to Navigation LORAN-C. For example, in one radar system, pulses of electromagnetic radiation are sent out by the vehicle (interrogating pulses) and trigger a response from a responder beacon.
 The time interval between the sending and the receiving of a pulse is monitored and used to determine a distance.
 In the global positioning system a code of ones and zeros is emitted at a known time from multiple satellites, and their times of arrival are noted at a receiver along with the time they were sent (encoded in the messages).
 Assuming the receiver clock can be related to the synchronized clocks on the satellites, the transit time can be found and used to provide the distance to each satellite.
 Receiver clock error is corrected by combining the data from four satellites.

 Such techniques vary in accuracy according to the distances over which they are intended for use.
 For example, LORAN-C is accurate to about 6 km, GPS about 10 m, enhanced GPS, in which a correction signal is transmitted from terrestrial stations (that is, differential GPS (DGPS)) or via satellites (that is, Wide Area Augmentation System (WAAS)) can bring accuracy to a few metres or < 1 metre, or, in specific applications, tens of centimetres.
 Time-of-flight systems for robotics (for example, Laser Detection and Ranging LADAR and Light Detection and Ranging LIDAR) aim at lengths of 10–100 m and have an accuracy of about 5–10 mm.